 For the past 10 years Kit has set out to visit as many scientifically interesting locations as possible, always opting for the most ecologically sound way to travel that’s practicable.
 This has taken Kit all around the world, from stunning sites of geological and environmental importance to the high-tech world of cutting edge nuclear physics.
 A few of the visited hotspots are charted on the map below.

-- Kit’s main companion is Gamera, an eight-year-old Horsfield tortoise whose hobbies include eating dandelions, basking under his heat lamp and rampaging under the computer desk.
+- Kit’s main companion is Gamera, an eleven-year-old Horsfield tortoise whose hobbies include eating dandelions, basking under his heat lamp and rampaging under the computer desk.
 Gamera is distrustful of courgettes but loves cuddles and exploring

 - Kit completed the London Marathon in 2013 to avoid spending all his money at a wargaming expo going on at the same time